 The sun bears down on you, hard.
 I recommend, if your skin is of the fairer shade like me (thanks to my light-skinned mother), at least SPF 45.
 I brought SPF 30, put it on several times one day, and still got a little burnt.

-On the bright side, all I needed was some skin moisturizer and rejuvenator and it turned that red to brown, a benefit of having a dark-skinned father.
+On the bright side, all I needed was some skin moisturizer and rejuvenator and it turned that red to brown, the benefit of having a dark-skinned father.

 Maybe I’ll just stick with the SPF 30.